Ryan-AW/Login-Page/README.md

 # Login-Page
-A Basic Website Login Page that allows you to Login or Register an account communicating with an SQLITE3 Database for storing
+A Basic Website Login Page that allows you to Login or Register an account interacting with an SQLITE3 Database for storing

 Use an application such as XAMPP to host the website on your local network for PHP to run.
 Linux is recommened in this case.